jitsi/jitsi-meet-spot/README.md

 # Jitsi-Meet Spot

 This is the mono-repo for Jitsi Meet's room integration, named Spot.
+This project is fairly independent of jitsi-meet (the web UI codebase) but it consumes Jitsi Meet through jitsi-meet's iFrame API.

 - spot-admin/ contains a mock server for testing integration between Spot and a backend service
 - spot-client/ contains the Spot-TV and Spot-Remote codebase.
 This is the main application folder.
 - spot-controller/ contains the iOS and Android application for the Spot-Remote.
-It shows the spot-client's remote in a webview.
+It shows the spot-client in a webview.
 - spot-electron/ contains the desktop application for displaying a Spot-TV in an iframe.
 It has additional functionality on top of what the spot-client can provide.
 - spot-webdriver/ contains selenium webdriver tests for spot-client